aiverify-foundation/moonshot/docs/contributor_guide/create_connector.md

-Currently, we do not have a better way to create a new connector as it involves users to create it as a Python module.
+Currently, we do not have a better way to create a new connector as it is a Python module.
 The most straightforward way is to copy and paste an existing connector module, and modify the codes.

 All connectors inherit the super class [Connector](https://github.com/aiverify-foundation/moonshot/blob/main/moonshot/src/connectors/connector.py).
 In this super class, we initialise it with certain variables which we think are common across various connectors (i.e. `token`, `max_concurrency`, etc).
-These variables come from another class called [ConnectorEndpoint](https://github.com/aiverify-foundation/moonshot/blob/main/moonshot/src/connectors_endpoints/connector_endpoint.py), but we will get to this later.
+These variables come from another class called [ConnectorEndpoint](https://github.com/aiverify-foundation/moonshot/blob/main/moonshot/src/connectors_endpoints/connector_endpoint.py).

-We will <mark>use</mark> our OpenAI connector [openai-connector](https://github.com/aiverify-foundation/moonshot-data/blob/main/connectors/openai-connector.py) as an example:
+We will use a set of modified codes from one of our connectors [openai-connector](https://github.com/aiverify-foundation/moonshot-data/blob/main/connectors/openai-connector.py) as an example:

 ```
     def __init__(self, ep_arguments: ConnectorEndpointArguments):
         # Initialize super class